imp1sh/gosix.net/database/websites/wiki/namu.wiki.md

 title: namu.wiki
 description: namu.wiki Website IPv6 compatibility
 published: true
-date: 2024-01-31T21:23:03
+date: 2024-01-31T21:47:11
 tags: website, rank3
 editor: markdown
 ---

 # namu.wiki Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you think the data shown is wrong, please contact the administrators.
+If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
-> Do not edit this page manually, it will get overwritten.
 {.is-info}

 Namuwiki, also known as 나무위키 in Korean, is a popular collaborative web-based encyclopedia service where users can edit and contribute content, similar to Wikipedia.
 It features a comprehensive range of articles and topics.